delawaremathguy/ShoppingList/README.md

 This is a simple, in-progress, "fail-in-public" iOS app development project using SwiftUI to process a shopping list that you can take to the grocery store with you, and swipe off the items as you pick them up.
 It persists data in CoreData.

-I'm making this repo publicly available.
-I am interested in asking some questions about what I am doing (e.g., in the Apple Developer forums, on the HackingWithSwift forums), and possibly getting some feedback, and it's easier to do that if I expose all the source for inspection.
-There was also a recent question on the Apple Developer's forum, *[Example using Core Data between views](https://forums.developer.apple.com/thread/133370)* that expressed some frustration in not being able to find enough examples of working with CoreData and getting list updates done correctly (that whole thing about Identifiable, id:\.self, @ObservedObject, @FetchRequest, etc).
-My hope is this project will fill some of that need, even if it's not yet demonstrated to be 100% bullet-proof.

 However, be warned:

-* the project source is likely to change often -- this is an ongoing project for me to get more familiar with certain details of SwiftUI;
+* the project source can change -- this is an ongoing project for me to get more familiar with certain details of SwiftUI;
 * there may be errors in the code, or some areas of the code might need help with regard to best practices; and
 * nevertheless, this seems reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).